 Make your shop search friendly

 One of the most important ways to get your shop seen is to make sure it is picked up in search engines.
 This is called Search Engine Optimization or SEO.
 SEO is important because search engines are the way people find things they want to buy.
 This applies to the biggest one, Google Search, as well as the internal search engine on Etsy itself.

-While there is no way to organically get your items to the top of a search page (without a bunch of cash) you can make sure they are seen in relevant searches.
+While there is no way to magically get your items to the top of a search page (without a bunch of cash), you can make sure they are seen in relevant searches.
 Here’s how:

 Make product titles detailed

 The first thing you need to do is make sure your item titles are specific and detailed.
 It’s not enough to just label something “Funny Face Mask” — you need to describe it!
 If someone is looking for a face mask with a quote from The Office, they will never find that listing because it isn’t specific enough.
 Each listing title can be up to 55 characters long, so make it count!

 Don’t worry about listing titles sounding a little crazy — many of them do.
 Just make sure they are accurate and hit all the keywords you think someone would type in to find your product.

 A lot of shop owners breeze right through the product description part of a listing, and that is a mistake.